bpu991/happy-timer/README.md

 # **Happy Timer**
 ---
 ###### Welcome to Happy Timer!
 Happy Timer is a simple count down application designed to deliver a unique user experience.
 Built entirely with React.js and CSS3, users are able to select a time and choose from one of three character animations.
 When the start button is clicked, the timer will begin its countdown and the selected animation will run alongside the clock.
+Check it out here -> [Live link](https://happy-timer.herokuapp.com/)
 ![Happy Timer Demo](./src/media/demo.gif)

 ### Table of Contents
 ---

 1. **Inspiration**
 2. **Technologies**
 3. **Code Snippets**